jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 ## Optimization and Tuning:
 > Discuss the topics covered in class, specifically how they impacted the design of your final project.

+The main area of optimization in our project was the ***Member* Table**.
+We originally had a big member table that encompassed the **member**, **member_status**, **member_address**, **member_contact**, and **emergencyContact** tables all in one big table.
+We realized this was pretty inefficient given that we could break down the member table into better distinct groupings.
+It didn't necessarily change the normal form of any of the tables but it made more logical sense to break up the member table.

+As for future optimization, Phi Sigma Pi would like the ***Member* Table** to be horizontally decomposed into two tables.
+Both would be identical to the original ***Member* Table** but one would house **current members** and the other would track **alumni  members** and with a newly created view called **Member** that would be the union of the two new tables and function as the original.
+Horizontally decomposing the ***Member* Table** will make queries more efficient for both types of data once more members are added/graduate since the member table will essentially just keep growing as time progresses.

 ## Security setting:
 > Discuss the topics covered in class, specifically how they impacted your final project (e.g. any views you created for your project, including the SQL statement used to create the view; discretionary access control setting, etc.).